nick-van-h/virtuagym-sync-tool/README.md

 ## Documentation

 Head over to the [docs](docs) folder where the basic project set-up is explained.
+The user-friendly changelog can be found under [config/changelog.json](config/changelog.json)

 ## Contributing